-Federal legislation should be technology-neutral and apply to all entities across the Internet ecosystem that collect, share, or make use of consumer data; whether technology companies, broadband providers, or retailers.
+Federal legislation should be technology-neutral and apply to all entities across the internet ecosystem that collect, share, or make use of consumer data, whether they are technology companies, broadband providers, or retailers.
 What matters is not who collects the data, but what data is collected, how sensitive it is, and how it is protected and used.

 Strong privacy protections need to apply to consumers regardless of where in the United States they live, work, or happen to be accessing information.
 By its very nature, the Internet connects individuals across state lines.
-Put simply, data (and, increasingly, commerce) knows no state boundaries.
-For this reason, a proliferation of different state privacy requirements would create inconsistent privacy protections for consumers, as well as significant compliance and operational challenges for businesses of all sizes.
-Although privacy regulation is often justified by concerns about big online players having large amounts of consumer information, regulatory complexity actually works to the favor of large, established companies and hampers smaller entities.
-It also erects barriers to the kind of innovation and investment that is a lifeblood of our nation's economy and to many beneficial and consumer-friendly uses of information.
+Data (and, increasingly, commerce) knows no state boundaries.
+For this reason, a proliferation of different state privacy requirements creates inconsistent and confusing privacy protections for consumers, as well as significant compliance and operational challenges for businesses of all sizes.
+Although privacy regulation is often justified by concerns about big online players having large amounts of consumer information, regulatory complexity actually works to favor large, established companies.5 It also erects barriers to the kind of innovation and investment that is a lifeblood of our nation's economy and to many beneficial and consumer-friendly uses of information.